jayfk/cookiecutter-saas/docs/cookiecutter_saas_settings.md

 ## SAAS_PLANS

-`SAAS_PLANS` is a 1:1 mapping to your plans on stripe.
+The `SAAS_PLANS` settings is a 1:1 mapping to your plans on stripe.
 To add a new plan, log into your stripe account and create a new plan.

 Once created, run:

     docker-compose run django python manage.py sync_plans

 and add the plan to `SAAS_PLANS`.